 Practitioners

-Outside of every day business, Brittany has dedicated considerable time to philanthropic and altruistic causes.
-She was Secretary of the North Carolina Orthotic And Prosthetic Trade Association (NCOPTA), she is the Immediate Past President of NC Chapter of Orthotists and Prosthetists, and a board member for the National Association for the Advancement of Orthotists and Prosthetists.
-On top of these duties, she volunteers as Medical Staff Prosthetist and Orthotist for the Valor Games Southeast for wounded veterans as well as a recurring Guest Speaker for Duke University’s Doctorate Of Physical Therapy Program, Duke University’s Biomedical Engineering Program, and Campbell Universities Doctorate of Physical Therapy program.
+Beyond her everyday responsibilities, Brittany devotes significant time to philanthropic and altruistic endeavors.
+She served as Secretary of the North Carolina Orthotic and Prosthetic Trade Association (NCOPTA), held the position of Immediate Past President for the NC Chapter of Orthotists and Prosthetists, and currently serves as a board member for the National Association for the Advancement of Orthotists and Prosthetists.
+In addition, she volunteers as a Medical Staff Prosthetist and Orthotist for the Valor Games Southeast, supporting wounded veterans, and frequently guest speaks at Duke University’s Doctorate of Physical Therapy Program, Duke University’s Biomedical Engineering Program, and Campbell University’s Doctorate of Physical Therapy Program.

 Marco T. Calcagno, CPO